 2 Engine Overheating

 Coolant as you know makes its way around your engine in a circuit, removing heat from the cylinders and cylinder head.
-The system is pressurised as a pressurised system and so must be sealed.
+The system is a pressurized system and so must be sealed.
 Overheating commonly happens from something as simple as a bad rad cap seal.
 Hard to believe a 10 dollar item could cause so much damage.

 Here’s a list of common coolant system component failures that cause the engine to overheat: